 The internet is filled with articles about how “safe” it is for your dog to drink out of a toilet and that no harm will come to the dog provided the toilet has been cleaned, and the cleaning chemical has been flushed.
 Any standard toilet cleaning chemical is extremely harmful and is not always removed with one flush.

-Additionally, dogs with full coats, long hair and hairy muzzles are picking up bacteria from under the rim of the toilet.
+Additionally, dogs with full coats, long hair, and hairy muzzles are picking up any bacteria under the rim of the toilet.
 Is that dog then sleeping on the couch or your bed?
 Is he licking your face?
 Is your child hugging and kissing this dog after he drank out of the toilet?

 Think toilet brush.
-That should help you to remember.
+That should help give you a clear picture.